 Russian-born cellist Misha Quint captivates his audiences with his lyricism, passion and dazzling technique.
 Described by Harris Goldsmith as a "brilliantly accomplished virtuoso- an embodiment of interpretive and executive music-making at its rarefied best", his repertoire ranges from Bach to premieres of the most outstanding composers of today including Sophie Goubadalina, Robert Sirota, Steven Gerber, Nathan Davis, Ezra Laderman, Stepan Lucky, Thomas Fortmann, and Alfred Schnitke.
 Quint is Founder and Music Director of the InterHarmony International Music Festivals that take place in Sulzbach-Rosenberg, Germany and Arcidosso, Tuscany, Italy, and the InterHarmony Concert Series at the Weill Recital Hall at Carnegie Hall in New York City.
-Quint captured first prize winner of the CRS National competition in 2009, and was a featured performer at The Festival of the Musical Citadel in Brasov, Romania in August 2014.
+Quint is featured on the Blue Griffin Label in the September 2014 release of his CD "Tempo Trapezio", and the Spring 2015 release of "Matryoshka Blues".

 A graduate of the Leningrad Special School for the Gifted and the Leningrad State Conservatory, Misha Quint made his orchestral debut at the age of 13 after winning first prize at the Boccherini Competition in St. Petersburg (then Leningrad).
 He gained international recognition after capturing top prizes in the 1975 International Competition in Prague and the Russian National Competition.
 Quint immigrated to the US and made his critically acclaimed New York recital debut at the 92nd Street Y and his orchestral debut in Avery Fisher Hall at Lincoln Center in 1992.
 He has given numerous solo recitals and master classes in the leading halls of England, Germany, Switzerland, Ireland, Russia, Latvia, Georgia, Belorussia, Romania, Italy, and the US. "[Quint] provides a fresh voice...The Russian school of string playing has taken on a different light with Quint" said Daniel Webster of the Philadelphia Inquirer and "a master of probing sentmiment, shaded phrasing, and flawless technique" from MetroWest.